Bonno/spotify-ripper-docker/README.md

-> A Debian Stretch (slim) image with python, pip, libspotify and spotify-ripper
+> A Debian BullsEye (slim) image with python, pip, libspotify and spotify-ripper from https://github.com/wolfmanx/spotify-ripper

 ## Prereqs
 1. Install Docker and make sure the Docker daemon is running.